Thermodynamics of nonequilibrium driven diffusive systems in mild contact with boundary reservoirs: The Hamiltonian formalism

-In particular, the Hamilton-Jacobi equation \eqref{3-12} becomes an orthogonal relation between the anti-symmetric and the symmetric currents:
+In particular, the Hamilton-Jacobi equation \eqref{3-12} becomes an orthogonality relation between the anti-symmetric and the symmetric currents:

+\begin{remark} In the case of strong boundary interactions, it has been shown that the symmetric and the asymmetric currents satisfy an orthogonality relation (see equation (4.5) in \cite{bgjl1} and equation (2.22) in \cite{bdgjl14}).
+This orthogonality relation is fundamental in the proof of the Clausius inequality for the renormalized work in \cite{bdgjl14}.

-\begin{remark} It would be interesting to write the right-hand side of this identity as the scalar product of the symmetric boundary current with the anti-symmetric one.
-This would permit to interpret the previous equation as an orthogonal relation between the symmetric and the anti-symmetric current.
+It would be interesting to obtain a similar relation in the present context.
+In order to achieve this, one would need to write the right-hand side of \eqref{3-15} as the scalar product of the symmetric boundary current with the anti-symmetric one.
+This would permit to interpret equation \eqref{3-15} as an orthogonality relation between the symmetric and the anti-symmetric current.
 We were not able to. \end{remark}